 Similarly, some fund managers are more constrained than others.
 Some aim not to deviate significantly from the return of the benchmark.
 Others have more freedom and will take more risks – they may invest in a concentrated number of shares, sectors, or types of business, for example.

 In our view, investors should disconnect the economic outlook from the prospects of individual companies.
-Indeed, the UK stock market has performed well over the past year, despite the uncertainty surrounding the UK’s prospective exit from the UK and its potential impact on the economy.
+Indeed, the UK stock market has performed well over the past year, despite the uncertainty surrounding the UK’s prospective exit from the EU and its potential impact on the economy.

 It is often easy for investors to overlook opportunities on their doorstep, however we believe the UK is full of home-grown investment talent.
 The UK All Companies sector is blessed with a number of skilled and high-quality fund managers, although the decision of which ones to choose proves difficult for many.
 We have scoured the market to identify those we believe have the greatest potential to excel over the long term and our favourites feature on the Wealth 150.
 Our history of managing and selecting UK funds has been met with great success.